 Getting started on your research

-- A topic on humans and technology that you can take a position on
+- An aspect of human culture affected by technology that you can take a position on

 - Exploratory paper defining and describing your major paper

-- Minimum of SIX scholarly sources (located through the CSUSM library databases or book resources)
+- Annotated bibliography with a minimum of SIX scholarly sources (located through the CSUSM library databases or book resources)

 - MLA citation and paper format